Rikivos/onclass-web/README.md

 php artisan serve
 ```

-The Laravel sample project is now up and running!
+The Laravel mentoring project is now up and running!
 Access it at http://localhost:8000.

 ## Licence